kaushikbiswas/sikuli/README.md

 Run the jar (logically Pack 1)
 IDE and all relevant packages would be installed

-Basics
+## Basics</br>
-Sikuli interface
+### Sikuli interface
--	Sikuli comes with own IDE
+*Sikuli comes with own IDE
--	Preojects can be created in the IDE and executed by themselves.
-After all it automates the screens
--	Its mostly drag and drop
+*Projects can be created in the IDE and executed by themselves.
+After all it automates the screens *Its mostly drag and drop